utkarsh-1602/interview-approaches/javascript-practice/event-loop/Readme.md

 `Promises` (and their `then` and `catch` callbacks) and certain DOM events like `MutationObserver` callbacks are examples of microtasks.
 Microtasks have higher priority than macrotasks and are executed before macrotasks in the event loop.

-- **Microtasks**, are smaller tasks that update the application state and should be executed before the browser continues with other assignments such as re-rendering the UI.
-Microtasks include promise callbacks and DOM mutation changes.
-Microtasks enable us to execute certain actions before the UI is re-rendered, thereby avoiding unnecessary UI rendering that might show an inconsistent application state
+- Microtasks are minor tasks that update the state of an application and should be completed before the browser moves on to other activities, such as re-rendering the user interface.

 ## Macro-tasks